AyushGenii/recipe-project/README.md

 ## Contributing

-We welcome contributions to improve REMAGIC.
+We welcome contributions to improve RECIPE MAGIC.
 Here’s how you can get started:

 1. **Fork the repository** on GitHub.
 2. **Clone your fork** locally.